- 2.5-hour St Peter’s Basilica walking tour and Mosaic Studio

 Meet the local artists working on the mosaics of St Peter’s Basilica and tour the Mosaic Studio, which is not normally open to the public.
 A great tour for art lovers!

 What You Can Expect

-Click on 'View additional info' to see the meeting point.
+Click on the 'View additional info' link to see a map of the meeting location.